Ilmastokompassi/Ilmastokompassi/documentation/environment_setup_workflow.md

 Create .env file to the root of your backend folder and copy [.env.example](/backend/.env.example) file's content to your newly created '.env' file.

-Change the content to be the database URL and secret key you are using.
+Change the content to be the database URI and secret key you are using.

 ## Database setup

-If you have installed your Postgress with installation [script](https://github.com/hy-tsoha/local-pg), start terminal:
+If you have installed your Postgress with installation [script](https://github.com/hy-tsoha/local-pg), start terminal and start up PostgreSQL with script below:

 ```
 start-pg.sh